-The Shackleton began its service with the Royal Air Force in the maritime reconnaissance role post World War 2 before being converted to provide Airborne Early Warning.
+The Shackleton began its service with the Royal Air Force in the maritime reconnaissance role after the Second World War before being converted to provide Airborne Early Warning.
 It was in this role that

 No. 8 Squadron used the Avro Shackleton until its retirement in 1991.

-As the Second World War entered its final months Royal Air Force's Coastal Command arm was looking to the future and the need to replace its myriad of aircraft.
+As the Second World War (1939 - 1945) entered its final months Coastal Command was looking to the future and the need to replace its myriad of aircraft.
 This was for a number of different

 were being rendered obsolete, not to mention the cost of maintaining a number of different types.
 As a stop gap a number of Avro Lancasters were converted to GR.
 Mk IIIs.